seananderson/beta-regressions/README.md

 # prior_summary(fit)
 ```

 We can simulate new observations for a given set of predictor values.
-This includes both uncertainty in the mean and the beta observation distribution:
+This includes both uncertainty in the mean and the beta observation distribution.
+Below, I picked 2 arbitrary values for `x` to simulate with.

 ``` r
 newdata <- data.frame(x = 3)